 3. Is there a byline?

 Stories from reputed media outlets have bylines mentioning the name of the author/journalist or news agencies with a link to their profile, contact details, and their past stories.
 Well, that’s something which will be absent in most of the fake news stories.
 Even if the name of an author is published dig deeper.
-Is it even a legit person, have they written any other stories for the website or other news organizations?
+Is it even a legit person, have they written any other stories for the website or other news organisations?
 Always make sure the authors are real, reliable and most importantly trustworthy.

 4. When was the article published?